coffee2code/always-allow-admin-comments/readme.txt

 == Screenshots ==

 1. A screenshot of the `Discussion` metabox when creating/editing a post or page that allows you to override the plugin to truly disable admin commenting for the post/page.
+This is the form field used for versions of WordPress older than 5.0, or for versions later than 5.0 when the block editor is disabled.
+2. A screenshot of the `Prevent Admin Comments` metabox when creating/editing a post or page that allows you to override the plugin to truly disable admin commenting for the post/page.
+This is the form field used for WordPress 5.0 and later when the block editor is enabled (which it is by default).

 == Frequently Asked Questions ==